Optuma EOD Splits, Consolidations and Total Returns

 Overview

-Optuma EOD Data includes adjustments for Share Splits, Consolidations, as well as factors for Total Returns.
-Optuma supports 3 different display types for these adjustments…
+Optuma EOD Data includes adjustments for share splits, consolidations, as well as factors for Total Returns.
+Optuma supports three different display types for these adjustments:

-- Total Returns: Total return shows the chart with all distributions taken into consideration (distribution of dividends (if a stock), coupons (if a bond), or capital gains (if a fund), etc).
-Access to this option requires Optuma 2 or higher.
+- Total Returns: Total return shows the chart with all distributions taken into consideration (i.e. dividends (if a stock), coupons (if a bond), or capital gains (if a fund), etc).

 - Unadjusted: No adjustments are applied, the chart values are the raw Open, High, Low, Close as they occurred on each day.

-The property to toggle the charts display style between Price Returns, Total Returns, and Unadjusted can be found in the title bar, along the top of the charts window.
+The property to toggle the chart’s display style between Price Returns, Total Returns, and Unadjusted can be found in the title bar, along the top of the chart window.

 Clicking on this toggle will display a drop-down selector with each available option.